KelseaFigaro/Final-Project/README.md

 4) What is the most common distribution of wolf counts in the spring, is there a difference in the fall?

 This repository contains:

+Final Project Summary.pdf- a one page summary containing the purpose of the project, the questions asked, the results, recommendations for furture work and analysis

+FinalProjectEDA.ipynb- Jupyter notebook containing the data cleaning process

+FinalProjectPlots.ipynb- Jupyter notebook containing the plot creation and analysis

+Wolf.csv- csv file of the uncleaned data

+WolfClean.csv- csv file of the cleaned data